bhauman/rebel-readline/rebel-readline/README.md

 When you create a `rebel-readline.clojure.core/line-reader` you need to supply this service.

-The mose common service is the `rebel-readline.services.clojure.local` which uses the local clojure process to provide this functionality and its a good example of how a service works.
+The more common service is the `rebel-readline.services.clojure.local` which uses the local clojure process to provide this functionality and its a good example of how a service works.